Transparency and comparability

 Scope of reporting and data collection

-This fourth, completely revised Tchibo Sustainability Report covers the developments in 2016 (1 January to 31 December 2016).
-We have also taken into account significant events and achievements up to the editorial deadline in August 2017, to ensure that the information is up to date.
+This sixth, completely revised Tchibo Sustainability Report covers the developments in 2017 (1 January to 31 December 2017).
+We have also taken into account significant events and achievements up to the editorial deadline in March 2018, to ensure that the information is up to date.
 Since the publication of the first Tchibo Sustainability Report in 2008, we have reported on an annual basis, every two years in the form of a condensed update.
-The publication of the Tchibo Sustainability Report 2017 is scheduled for spring 2018.
+The publication of the Tchibo Sustainability Report 2018 is scheduled for spring 2019.

-Since 2008 our sustainability reporting has been based on the guidelines of the Global Reporting Initiative (GRI), an internationally recognised basis for comparability and transparency.
-This Sustainability Report 2016 marks the first time we are using the GRI standards that become binding from 2018.
+Since 2008 our sustainability reporting has been based on the guidelines of the Global Reporting Initiative (GRI) standard, a globally accredited basis for comparability and transparency.
+This Sustainability Report 2017 marks the second time we are using the GRI standards, which became binding from 2018.
 The materiality of the report content played a key role in the revision of the standards.
-This is why in this report, we focus more on our key topics and particularly meaningful indicators than in previous years; this selection is based on an analysis of the G4 standards that we conducted in 2016.
-The report therefore corresponds to the GRI Standards ‚Core option‘.
-We also report other indicators that are related to Tchibo’s own focuses in its sustainability management (see Stakeholder involvement and materiality).
-Since 2012, we have also taken into account the GRI additional protocol for the food industry, and the industry-specific supplementary indicators for the clothing and footwear industry, which exist as a pilot version.
+This is why in this report, we focus more on our key topics and particularly meaningful indicators than in previous years; this selection is based on an analysis of the GRI standards that we conducted in 2017.
+The report corresponds to the ‘Core Option’ GRI Standards.
+We also report on other indicators that are related to Tchibo’s own focuses in its sustainability management (see Stakeholder Involvement and Materiality).
+Since 2012, we have also taken into account the GRI additional protocol (pilot version) for the food industry, and the industry-specific supplementary indicators for the clothing and footwear industry.

 Global Compact Communication on Progress and German Sustainability Code

-Beyond this, the Tchibo Sustainability Report 2014 serves as the basis for our Declaration of Conformity in accordance with the Sustainability Code (DNK), issued by the Council for Sustainable Development (RNE).
+The Tchibo Sustainability Report 2016 serves as the basis for our Declaration of Conformity in accordance with the Sustainability Code (DNK), issued by the Council for Sustainable Development (RNE).
 With this Code, the RNE seeks to make the sustainability performance of companies more stringently transparent and comparable.
 You can find an overview here.